adamatics/adamatics-keycloak/CONTRIBUTING.md

 We're utilizing `tox` for most of the testing workflows.
 However we also have an external dependency on `docker`.
 We're using docker to spin up a local keycloak instance which we run our test cases against.
 This is to avoid a lot of unnecessary mocking and yet have immediate feedback from the actual Keycloak instance.
-All of the setup is done for you with the tox environments, all you need is to have both tox and docker installed.
+All of the setup is done for you with the tox environments, all you need is to have both tox and docker installed (`tox` is included in the `dev-requirements.txt`).

 To run the unit tests, simply run